 We offer a wide range of provision to support the needs of all families

-- Free early educational funded 15-hour places for two-year-old children (eligibility criteria applies)
+- Free early education funded 15-hour places for two-year-old children (eligibility criteria applies)

-- Free early educational funded 15-hour places for All three and four-year-old children
+- Free early education funded 15-hour places for All three and four-year-old children

-- Free early educational funded 30-hour places for three and four-year-old children (Government Eligibility Criteria applies)
+- Free early education funded 30-hour places for three and four-year-old children (Government Eligibility Criteria applies)

-- Full day-care and extended wrap-around day-care starting from: 8:00am and available to 6.00pm (Fees apply).
-Full day-care places require a £150.00 deposit which is non-refundable, however if your child continues their journey through the nursery, you will get a refund added to the last month's fees.
+- Full day-care and extended wrap-around day-care starting from: 8:00am and available until 6.00pm (Fees apply).
+Full day-care places require a £150.00 deposit which is non-refundable.

 - For additional hours (e.g. 7.30am start, additional day) please request this via the Nursery Operations Manager.

-- Call Nursery Operations Manager John Coggin in the Nursery office on 0208 509 4375 for more information about our competitive fees.
+- Call Nursery Operations Manager John Coggin in the nursery office on 0203 839 4971 for more information about our competitive fees.

 We provide healthy choices for breakfast, lunch, tea-time and midday snacks, all freshly prepared daily and cooked on site by our in-house catering team.